viceroymiami/chatgpt-media-flow/README.md

-# AI Flow Editor
+# AI image & video workflows editor built inside of ChatGPT artifact

-A visual node-based editor for creating AI workflows with ReactFlow and Subscribe.dev integration.
+A visual node-based editor for creating AI workflows with ReactFlow, Replicate, and Subscribe.dev integration.
+Users can create workflows by talking to ChatGPT.

+On the roadmap: supporting a lot more AI models and API providers

 ## Quick Start